Virginia House: Exterior

 Although many stones and materials were salvaged and used to rebuild the Hawkins priory in Virginia, the reconstructed house incorporated other designs and influences.
 Following the acquisition of the Warwickshire property, the Weddells hired chief architect Henry Grant Morse and scouted the English countryside, surveying properties and considering various designs they could incorporate into the rebuilding process.
 As a result, the reconstruction is not a replica of the original building.
 The west wing of the house is actually a replica of Sulgrave Manor, a small manor house in Northamptonshire, England, which once belonged to Lawrence Washington, an ancestor of America's first president, George Washington.
 However, the center of the house is a reproduction of the original Warwickshire priory and uses the curvilinear gables, strapwork design, and balustrades that the English commonly adapted from the Low Countries in the early seventeenth century.
-The east wing of the house, however, is based on Wormleighton Manor, a Spencer-Churchill family estate in England.
+The east wing of the house, however, is based on Wormleighton Manor, a Spencer family estate in England.